strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

 ### Disable introspection and playground in production

 In production, it is recommended to disable the GraphQL Playground and the introspection query.
-If you havent edited the [configuration file](/dev-docs/configurations/plugins#graphql-configuration), it must be already disabled.
+If you haven't edited the [configuration file](/dev-docs/configurations/plugins#graphql-configuration), it is already disabled in production by default.

 ### Limit max depth and complexity